ArieClone/Econ-3050/README.md

 # Econ-3050

 Material for my Econ3050 course at Pitt.
+Julia files.